tschoffelen/tschoffelen/content/fighting-for-a-cause/index.md

 I’ve also noticed that this topic makes me feel depressed and say things in the lines of “sad that this is still a problem in 2020“.
 I think that feeling is coming from the right place, but not at all a productive approach.

 What I should be doing at the moment is educating myself, reading and listening.
-The historic context behind this movement is not only very important, but also fascinating, and unfortunately not taught at all in Dutch schools.
+The historic context behind this movement is not only important, but also fascinating, and unfortunately not taught at all in Dutch schools.

 Some interesting reading material I’ve come across so far: